-Cover crops are also an excellent option on your small grain acres to provide cover throughout the fall and winter as well as work to build the soil health in those acres.
+Cover crops are also an excellent option on your small grain acres to provide cover throughout the fall and winter, fight the late flush of weeds, as well as work to build the soil health on those acres.
 Cover crops planted on wheat stubble in early fall can also be an excellent cattle grazing option later in the fall.

 When choosing a cover crop you can look for different characteristics in the mix.
 Mixes can be used for nitrogen scavenging, breaking up compacted ground, erosion protection, nitrogen fixing or for late season grazing.

 Two mix options we have available are our soil building mix and mid-late season grazing mix.
 The soil building mix is 58% forage barley, 15% crimson clover, 15% lentils, 8% radish and 4% turnip.
 This mix should be planted at 26 lbs/acre and costs $0.86/lb or $22.36/acre.
 The mid-late season grazing mix is 60% forage oats, 20% grazing sudan, 12% lentils, 4% forage turnip and 4% radish.
 This mix should be planted at 40 lbs/acre and costs $0.55/lb or $22.00/acre.
 Both are excellent options to build soil health, protect against erosion and scavenge for nitrogen.
 Custom blends are also available if you are looking for a different species in the mix or looking to reduce costs.
 Two things to remember is that certain chemicals may have carryover to some of these cover crop species, and that there may be cost sharing opportunities for cover crops through your local FSA office.

 Forage crop options available for grazing and haying also include alfalfa, German hay millet, sorghum sudangrass, forage sorghum and clover.
 These as well as many other forage species, CRP grass mixes, pasture grass mixes and lawn grass mixes are available.